GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 When writing an app, you will commonly author new widgets that are subclasses of either [StatelessWidget](https://docs.flutter.io/flutter/widgets/StatelessWidget-class.html) or [StatefulWidget](https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html), depending on whether your widget manages any state.
 Here, MyApp class extends a StatelessWidget and overrides a build function, which describes the widget in terms of other, lower-level widgets.
  In the above hello example, the widget tree consists of two widgets, the [Center](https://docs.flutter.io/flutter/widgets/Center-class.html) widget and its child, the [Text](https://docs.flutter.io/flutter/widgets/Text-class.html) widget.
 The framework forces the root widget to cover the screen, which means the text “Hello World” ends up centered on screen.
 In simple apps, it is easy to nest widgets but as the code base gets larger and app becomes complex, it is advisable to break deeply nested widgets into functions that returns the widget or smaller classes.

-**Note :**  You can check the working code for [Flutter](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/hello-world/flutterhelloworld/lib/main.dart) and its equivalent [React Native](https://github.com/GeekyAnts/flutter-docs-code-samples/tree/master/hello-world/rnhelloworld) code.
+**Note:**  You can check the working code for [Flutter](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/hello-world/flutterhelloworld/lib/main.dart) and its equivalent [React Native](https://github.com/GeekyAnts/flutter-docs-code-samples/tree/master/hello-world/rnhelloworld) code.

 ## How do I create reusable components and use them?
 In React Native, you would create a separate class for reusable component and use that class as a component itself.You would use props to access the passed variables and functions.
 In the example, we created a custom card class and use it inside parent class.